develodesign/vsf-payment-paypal/README.md

 ![Demo](docs/demo.png)

-Tested with 1.10.x
+Tested with VSF 1.12.x

 This module is for those who want to use Magento 2's built in Paypal extension that uses the deprecated NVP/Soap api.
-Tested on Magento 2.2.x.
+Tested on Magento 2.3.x.
 This allows for backend Magento2 management of the Order lifecycle.

-***Note this only tested on US and using region_code, region_id, and region modifications on the cart/order syncTotals functions and in the Checkout Addresses***

 This module can also be used with the newer API calls easily, as address and cart items are set to be transferred to Paypal SmartButton.